dsernst/deal.dsernst.com/app/async/readme.md

 ## Details:

 1. Alice loads up MPCApp.com
-2. Alice uses app to construct her private input.
+2. Alice uses app to construct her private input (role and value).
-3. Alice POSTs her plaintext input to server, along with plaintext contact info for her (eg. email address).
+3. Alice POSTs her plaintext input to server.
-4. The server encrypts Alice's input (using symmetric encryption for compact ciphertexts), signs the encrypted payload, and includes a timestamp.
-The server responds back with the encrypted+signed payload.
+4. The server encrypts Alice's input (value, role, timestamp) using symmetric encryption (AES-256-CTR) for compact ciphertexts.
+The server responds back with the encrypted payload.
 The server doesn't need to store anything yet.
-5. Alice's client receives that new signed payload, and constructs an easy "Share URL" for her.
+5. Alice's client receives the encrypted payload and constructs a "Share URL" for her.
-6. Alice can paste this Share URL — which includes the full encrypted payload A and her plaintext contact info, and the timestamp, and the servers' signature — in a message to Bob, over any direct channel (email, signal, sms, telegram, whatever)
+6. Alice can paste this Share URL — which includes the full encrypted payload — in a message to Bob, over any direct channel (email, signal, sms, telegram, whatever)
-7. Bob receives & clicks to open the Share URL: MPCApp.com/?payload=${JSON}
+7. Bob receives & clicks to open the Share URL: MPCApp.com/b/[encrypted-payload]
-8. Bob's client validates the signature, which includes asking the backend if this payload has been used already.
+8. Bob's client validates the payload, which includes asking the backend if this payload has been used already.
 Each initiating payload is only allowed a single usage!
-Basically the backend queries its local DB, if it has a record of already "resolving" this payload, which is coming in future step 12.
+The backend queries its local DB to check if it has a record of already "resolving" this payload, which is coming in future step 12.
 9. If the validation passes — it should iff it's legitimately unused — Bob's client now invites Bob to complete his side of the MPC by submitting his own inputs.
-10. Bob POSTs his own private inputs and the encrypted+signed payload from Alice to the backend.
+10. Bob POSTs his own private inputs and the encrypted payload from Alice to the backend.
 11. The backend now has Bob's inputs, and Alice's (via Bob), and atomically confirms Alice's payload is unused by attempting to insert a hash of it into the DB, with a unique constraint.
 If the insert succeeds (payload is unused), it proceeds to:
 12. - a.
 Decrypt Alice's payload.
     - b.
 Runs the pre-agreed-upon MPC logic over the two inputs.
     - c.
-Sends Alice an email — using her contact info from the signed payload — with the MPC results.
+Stores the MPC results in the database.
     - d.
 Responds to Bob's POST with the result, so he can immediately see them too.

 ## Result:

 - MPC completed successfully!
 - Async!
-Alice sends initiation on her own, Bob has $expiration hours to respond.
+Alice sends initiation on her own, Bob has 24 hours to respond.
-- Both parties get result, basically at the same time.
+- Both parties can view results by opening the Share URL (results are stored and persist).
 - Neither party learns the others' input.
 - Server briefly sees the two private inputs, but never needs to store them, not even encrypted.
 - Server does need to store the hash fingerprint of Alice's payload.
   - For our particular use-case — "Fair" Negotiating https://deal.dsernst.com — we can set initiators' payloads to "expire" if unresponded to within 24 hours.
-The server can stateless-ly enforce this by checking the signed payload timestamp, allowing the DB to safely purge any hashes more than 24 hours old, since those will be rejected by outdated timestamps.
+The server can stateless-ly enforce this by checking the encrypted payload timestamp, allowing the DB to safely purge any hashes more than 24 hours old, since those will be rejected by outdated timestamps.
 So low DB size requirements— just the 1 day's worth of resolved-fingerprints.

 ## Security Considerations: